solarwinds/appoptics-apm-node/CONTRIBUTING.md

 using `npm install`, setup the environment with `. env.sh stg` (works against the staging server - you might use another key), and run the server with `node server.js --fe_ip=localhost:port`.
-Use curl or a browser to execute requests against the server then check the backend to make sure the traces appear and look good. `server.js` is the only documentation for the supported transactions.
+Use curl or a browser to execute requests against the server then check the backend to make sure the traces appear and look good.
+The source, `server.js`, is the only documentation for the supported transactions.

 Once testing has been done and you are confident that the release works, then merge the